zzstefan/Distribution_matching/README.md

 ### Running the Distribution Matching

-1. Two-Site Harmonization (OASIS-3 and ADNI-2)
+#### Two-Site Harmonization (OASIS-3 and ADNI-2)
 In the `/Distribution matching/Two sites/` folder, experiments focus on harmonizing data from ADNI-2 to match OASIS-3 (reference site).
 This includes:

 - Standard implementation (combining all subjects)
 - Sex-separated implementation (performing harmonization separately for males and females)

-2. Three-Site Harmonization (OASIS-3, ADNI-2 and PREVENT-AD)
+#### Three-Site Harmonization (OASIS-3, ADNI-2 and PREVENT-AD)
-    In the `Distribution matching/Three sites/` folder, experiments include multiple reference sites:
+In the `/Distribution matching/Three sites/` folder, experiments include multiple reference sites:

 - Using OASIS-3 as the reference site
 - Using PreventAD as the reference site
 - Both with standard and sex-separated implementations

 ### Correlation analysis